amitxv/PC-Tuning/docs/post-install.md

     - [SATA](https://winraid.level1techs.com/t/recommended-ahci-raid-and-nvme-drivers/28310) (required on Windows 7 as enabling MSI on the stock SATA driver will result in a BSOD)

+- Other required drivers can be installed with [Snappy Driver Installer Origin](https://www.snappy-driver-installer.org)

 ## Time, Language and Region

 - Configure settings by typing ``intl.cpl`` and ``timedate.cpl`` in ``Win+R``